-From depression and schizophrenia to Alzheimer’s disease and addiction, our state-of-the-art imaging facility enables researchers to probe the brain to better understand mental illness and advance treatments.
+Our state-of-the-art imaging facilities enable researchers to probe the brain to better understand brain health and to advance treatments.

 A Leader in Brain Imaging